swup/astro/README.md

 ## What is swup?

 [Swup](https://swup.js.org/) is a versatile and extensible **page transition library** for multi-page apps.
-It manages the complete page load lifecycle and smoothly transitions between the current and next page.
+It manages the complete page load lifecycle and smoothly animates between the current and next page.
-In addition, it offers many other quality-of-life improvements like **caching**, **smart preloading**, native browser history and enhanced **accessibility**.
+In addition, it offers many other quality-of-life improvements like **caching**, **smart preloading**, native **browser history** and enhanced **accessibility**.

 [Learn more about swup](https://swup.js.org/getting-started/) in the official docs.